 If you enter the park via any of the entrances on Al. Ujazdowskie, chances are you will end up, willingly or not, via some surprisingly hilly paths set with tall trees, at the vast artificial lake in the park’s centre, straddled by the magnificent Palace on the Island.
 In doing so however, you risk missing out on a few treasures, so try to circumnavigate the park instead.

 Make your first port of call the Chopin Monument, a Secessionist monument sculpted in 1908 and set at the side of a small pond.
 Chopin is depicted right here in Łazienki, sheltering from the sun under the branches of a tree.
-Almost hidden in the trees a few meters from Chopin is the astonishing Temple of the Sibyl (closed to the public until later this summer) an 1820s replica Greek Temple, built entirely in wood.
+Almost hidden in the trees a few metres from Chopin is the astonishing Temple of the Sibyl (currently closed to the public) an 1820s replica Greek Temple, built entirely in wood.
 Look out too for a gaggle of other little buildings around here, such as the Hermitage, the Egyptian Temple and the Water Tower.
-None are alas open to the public.
+Alas, none are presently open to the public.